schambon/SimRunner/README.md

 * `{"%array": {"min": integer, "max": integer, "of": { template }}}`: variable-length array (min/max elements, of subtemplate).
 * `{"%dictionry": {"name": "dictionary name"}}`: pick a value from a dictionary

 Any other expression will be passed to JavaFaker - to call `lordOfTheRings().character()` just write `%lordOfTheRings.character`.
 You can only call faker methods that take no arguments.

-Note that this uses reflection, which is fairly slow.
+The best way to generate random text is to use `%lorem.word` or `%lorem.sentence`.

 ### Template variables (interdependant fields)